 Difference Between Unload & Hide in Excel VBA

-You must have a question what is the difference between Unload & Hide, where both serves a similar purpose.
+You must have a question what is the difference between Unload & Hide, where both serve a similar purpose.
 There is a difference between these two.
-Now first I will use Unload Me statement.
+Now first, I will use the Unload Me statement.
 Look at the below image.

-I have entered the data in the user form but not yet submitted.
-If I click on Cancel it will unload the userform.
+I have entered the data in the user form but have not yet submitted it.
+If I click on Cancel, it will unload the userform.

-Now again I will run the code through excel shortcut key F5 or manually, it will display blank userform.
+Now again, I will run the code through excel shortcut key F5 or manually, it will display a blank user form.

-Even though I have entered the data correctly by mistake I have clicked on the cancel button, when the new user form appears again I have filled the data from the scratch.
+Even though I have entered the data correctly by mistake, I have clicked on the cancel button, when the new user form appears again, I have filled the data from scratch.